White Hat SEO

-White Hat SEO is legit, but Black Hat SEO goes against search engine standards.
+White Hat is legitimate, but Black Hat SEO goes against search engine standards.
 Black Hat SEO usually only has short-term effects, if any, as it is detected and penalized.
 The penalty can be the removal of the website from all search engine results.

-What are the SEO techniques considered to be White Hat?
+What SEO techniques are considered to be White Hat?

-Generally, White Hat SEO is defined by exclusion, as everything that is not Black Hat SEO.
-However, please keep in mind these general rules to follow in order to stay within search engine guidelines:
+Generally, White Hat is defined by exclusion, as everything that is not Black Hat SEO.
+However, please keep in mind these general rules, in order to stay within search engine guidelines:

 Write content that is easily readable by humans, not just by search engines.
 While it is recommended to use keywords when writing content, this should not be overdone.
-The text should not be stuffed with too many keywords and the webpage should only include those keywords which have relevance in connection with the content.
-Search engines have a semantical understanding, so they know which words to expect in a text.
+The text should not be stuffed with too many keywords and the webpage should only include those keywords that are relevant to the content.
+Search engines have a semantical understanding, so they know what words to expect in a text.

 Write original, quality content.
 Avoid duplicate content and plagiarism.

 Have a good website structure, which helps users and search engines make sense of how your content is organized.